The Laughing Cow: Evolution of the brand

 The concept of a laughing or smiling cow in advertising may predate the creation of The Laughing Cow brand.
 A 1903 advertisement in an American newspaper featured a smiling cow promoting "Star Brand Butter" and "Milton's Ice Cream".

 The Laughing Cow brand as we know it today was established later.
 On April 16, 1921, Léon Bel trademarked his brand, as La Vache Qui Rit, in France.
 The original drawing was made as a mascot for Bel's supply-train unit during World War I by illustrator Benjamin Rabier and was called "La Wachkyrie", a play on the word for Valkyrie.
 The cow in the original drawing was not red and did not wear ear tags.
 Rabier later edited the drawing into something more like the image that prevails today.

 The Laughing Cow is now depicted as a red and white cow appearing jovial, and almost always wearing ear tags that look like the round boxes the cheese comes in.
 The blue and white stripes around the box date from 1955.
 Since 1976 both ear-tag boxes have been shown with the top side visible.
 Before then, one tag showed the top and the other showed the bottom side.
 The current logo uses the Droste effect, with the laughing cow appearing inside the ear tags.

 Kiri (pronounced in the same way as "qui rit") is a separate brand that Bel established in 1966.

+In 2026, a temporary branding change resulted in The Laughing Cow being depicted with a frown.